Intersection Improvements

 I was able to find online published correlations between enforcement of minor traffic violations and reduction in collision rates as well as a link between individuals who have minor offenses and are involved in accidents.
 I do not subscribe to any peer reviewed journals on community and traffic safety but I am guessing that the consultants do as this is likely their area of expertise.
 Is there peer reviewed evidence that enforcement of existing bylaws including minor offenses will result in a drop in collisions?

-Shawn asked about 1 year ago
+Shawn asked over 1 year ago

 There is a considerable body of evidence that confirms the correlation between increased law enforcement and a reduction in road traffic collision severity.
 A few of the many excellent sources of information include: Highway Safety Manual, Crash Modification Factors Clearinghouse, Traffic Injury Research Foundation, Transport Research Laboratory, Capital Region Integrated Safety Partnership, and the World Health Organization